-Venice stayed competitive through the 1980s and the early 1990s, but the club went under financially in 1996 and had to start from the Italian fifth division in 1997.
-By the end of the 2010-11 season, Venice was granted a spot in the Italian first division, thus completing a sensational return to elite basketball.
-Venice made it to the Italian League playoffs in 2012 and 2013 and in 2015-16 its growing momentum was confirmed with a berth in the 7DAYS EuroCup.
-Little by little, Reyer became a perennial title contender in Italy.
+Venice remained competitive through the 1980s and the early 1990s, but the club went under financially in 1996 and had to start from the Italian fifth division in 1997.
+At the end of the 2010-11 season, Venice was granted a spot in the Italian first division, thus completing a sensational return to elite basketball.
+Venice made it to the Italian League playoffs in 2012 and 2013.
+Its momentum was confirmed with a berth in the 7DAYS EuroCup for 2015-16.
+Reyer slowly became a title contender in Italy.
 It finally won the domestic league again in 2016-17, for the first time in almost 75 years, and followed that with the 2017-18 FIBA Europe Cup crown.
 In 2018-19, the team had a strong domestic season and qualified for the playoffs, where it played all of the possible 17 games in the quarterfinals, semifinals and final to lift another Italian League trophy.

 The 2019-20 campaign saw Reyer reach the EuroCup Quarterfinals, which were canceled due to the COVID-19 pandemic.
-The club added another highlight by defeating Brindisi 73-67 in the Italian Cup final to win that trophy for the first time.
-Reyer was bound for the Italian League playoffs, too, before the season was called off.
-Last season, Reyer did not get past the EuroCup Regular Season and could not add more trophies to its roll of honors, losing against AX Armani Exchange Milan in both the Italian League and the Italian Cup semifinals.
+The club added another highlight by defeating Brindisi in the Italian Cup final to win that trophy for the first time.
+Last season, Reyer fell short of the EuroCup Top 16 and did not add any trophies to its roll of honors, losing against AX Armani Exchange Milan in both the Italian League and the Italian Cup semifinals.